Rich Reel

 Without correction my eyesight is marginal, but with aids, I can confidently "eyeball" within +/-10um (+/- .0005")

-and have made whole functional parts smaller than a millimeter.
+and have made whole parts smaller than a millimeter.

 Square Dancing